zokaraa/autonomous_simulation_agent/README.md

 # 1. Autonomous simulation agent (ASA)
-This study explores the feasibility of constructing an **autonomous simulation agent (ASA) powered by LLM to automate an entire simulation research process, from experimental design, remote upload and simulation execution, data analysis, to report compilation**, after a research plan (RP) is provided to the ASA by human researchers.
+This study explores the feasibility of constructing an **autonomous simulation agent (ASA) powered by LLM to automate an entire simulation research process, from experimental design, remote upload and simulation execution, data analysis, to report compilation**, after a **research plan (RP)** is provided to the ASA by human researchers.

+*Notice: ASA is a general-purpose fully autonomous simulation agent that **can independently complete any simulation-related task**, as long as the user provides a detailed RP.

 The ASA leverages an **API automation program (AutoProg)** to enable multi-round text interactions with LLMs via API, thus achieving full automation of the research process.
 ASA can solve problems across different scientific domains.